suit-wg/information-model/draft-ietf-suit-information-model.md

 Where an update can only be applied over specific predecessor versions, that version MUST be specified by the Required Image Version List.

-This element is OPTIONAL.
+This element is OPTIONAL to implement.

 Implements: [REQ.USE.IMG.VERSIONS](#req-use-img-versions)

 ## Manifest Element: Expiration Time {#manifest-element-expiration}

 This element tells a device the time at which the manifest expires and should no longer be used.
-This is only usable in conjunction with a secure source of time.

-This element is OPTIONAL and may enable user stories where a secure source of time is provided and firmware is intended to expire predictably.
+This element SHOULD be used where a secure source of time is provided and firmware is intended to expire predictably.
+This element may also be displayed (e.g. via an app) for user confirmation since users typically have a reliable knowledge of the date.

+Special consideration is required for end-of-life: if a firmware will not be updated again, for example if a business stops issuing updates to a device.
+The last valid firmware should not have an expiration time.

+This element is OPTIONAL to implement.

 Implements: [REQ.SEC.EXP](#req-sec-exp)